1. The paradigm shift: taxing 'creation' vs. taxing 'velocity'

 This administrative shift at the corporate level, however, is merely the foundation for the radical windfall awaiting the individual citizen.

-The technical core of this model is a dual-tier framework that replaces complex income taxes with a streamlined, unavoidable Goods and Services Tax (GST) system.
-The model utilizes a 20% universal GST on all invoices, but for businesses, it introduces a unique 65% recovery rule.
+The technical core of this model is a tiered framework that replaces complex income taxes with a streamlined, unavoidable Goods and Services Tax (GST) system.
+The model utilizes a 20% universal GST on all invoices, with a 65% default recovery rule for most business purchases.

 In our current system, businesses generally claim back 100% of the GST they pay on expenses.
-Under 20/7, they can only claim back 65% of the GST value.
+Under 20/7, most operational spend claims back 65% of the GST value.
 This is a deliberate administrative "hack" that turns the GST infrastructure into a proxy for a 7% turnover tax on business operations, ensuring every firm contributes based on its operational footprint rather than its accounting profit.
+Multi-stage price cascading (tax-on-tax through the chain) and targeted design responses (strict white list, tier-2 100% refund, and a narrow tier-1E 85% lane) are developed in that standalone note.

 The math in practice (for a $100 business-to-business service):